|Baillie of Dochfour|

 He died on active service in the lifetime of his mother, 6 June 1941; his will was confirmed in Edinburgh and sealed in England & Wales, 7 April 1942.
 His widow died 30 March 1975.

 Baillie, Michael Evan Victor (1924-2013), 3rd Baron Burton.
 Elder son of Col. the Hon.
 George Evan Michael Baillie (1894-1941) and his wife Lady Maud Louisa Emma CBE JP, eldest daughter of 9th Duke of Devonshire and widow of Capt.
 Angus Alexander Mackintosh, born 27 June 1924.
 Educated at Eton.
 An officer in Scots Guards (Lt., 1943) and Lord Lovat Scouts (TA).
 County Councillor for Inverness-shire, 1948-75; a member of the executive of Scottish Landowners Federation, 1963-92; JP, 1961-75; DL 1963-65.
 As a freemason, he was Grand Master of the Grand Lodge of Scotland, 1993-99.
 Landowner, farmer, and field sports enthusiast, whose gruff and eccentric manner are said to have provided the model for the laird in the television series, Monarch of the Glen.
 He was founder of the Inverness Pony Club and established the Highland Field Sports Fair.
 He was fiercely protective of his estates, but would tolerate no opposition to the way he saw fit to manage them: what he saw as interference could make him intransigent.
 He earned a degree of notoriety from a string of run-ins with pressure groups, walkers, poachers and public officials which occasionally brought him into court and led to accusations of bullying.
 He married 1st, 28 April 1948 (div.
 1977), his second cousin, (Elizabeth) Ursula Forster (d.
 1993), elder daughter of Capt.
-Anthony Forster Wise of Lochloy, and 2nd, 1978, Coralie Denise (b.
-1937), daughter of Claud R. Cliffe of Natal (South Africa), and had issue:
+Anthony Forster Wise of Lochloy, and 2nd, 1978, Coralie Denise (1937-2022), daughter of Claud R. Cliffe of Natal (South Africa), and had issue:

 (1.1) Evan Michael Ronald Baillie (b.
 1949), 4th Baron Burton, born 19 March 1949; educated at Harrow and Royal Agricultural College, Cirencester; emigrated to Australia after 1984; married 1st, 17 October 1970 (div.
 1984), Lucinda Anne (b.
 1950), eldest daughter of Robert Law of Turnpike House, Withersfield (Suffk) and had issue two sons and one daughter; married 2nd, 2 October 1998, June, daughter of Finlay Gordon;